krishna-vasudev/ChitChat/README.md

 * Users can add friends by entering their unique usernames and chat with friends by just a click.
 * If the user forgets his password then he can reset it by entering his username, which results in a  password reset email.
 ### Features to add
 * I am also planning to add group chat feature to this application.
-I
 * Also planning to add profile picture feature and advanced searching features to find friends.
 * Time zone support for the message send/receive time.
 * End to end encryption of messages for more privacy.